-Question of arbitrability is for the court to decide. - Where plaintiff filed a class action to challenge the validity of an online loan agreement; the loan agreement contained an arbitration provision in which the parties delegated questions of arbitrability to the arbitrator; plaintiff did not specifically challenge the validity of the delegation clause in the complaint; and when defendants filed motions to compel arbitration, plaintiff raised specific challenges to the validity of the delegation clause that were distinct from the challenges to the loan agreement, the court, not the arbitrator, had jurisdiction to determine the question of the validity of the arbitration.
+Question of arbitrability is for the court to decide. - Where plaintiff filed a class action to challenge the validity of an online loan agreement; the loan agreement contained an arbitration provision in which the parties delegated questions of arbitrability to the arbitrator; plaintiff did not specifically challenge the validity of the delegation clause in the complaint; and when defendants filed motions to compel arbitration, plaintiff raised specific challenges to the validity of the delegation clause that were distinct from the challenges to the loan agreement, the court, not the arbitrator, had jurisdiction to determine the question of the validity of the arbitration provision.
 Felts v.
 CLK Mgmt., Inc., 2011-NMCA-062, 149 N.M.
 681, 254 P.3d 124, cert. granted, 2011-NMCERT-006, 150 N.M.
 764, 266 P.3d 633.

-Court had jurisdiction to determine the scope of arbitration provision. - Where an arbitration provision in a loan agreement contained a "delegation provision" which defined an arbitrable "claim" to include disputes about the validity, enforceability, arbitrability, or scope of the arbitration provision, and the borrower specifically challenged the delegation provision by arguing that there was fraud in the inducement based on an alleged misrepresentation by the lender of the neutrality of the two organizations identified to administer the arbitration proceedings, and the fact that both organizations had stopped administrating arbitration of collections and that borrower justifiably relied on the representation provision.
+Court had jurisdiction to determine the scope of arbitration provision. - Where an arbitration provision in a loan agreement contained a "delegation provision" which defined an arbitrable "claim" to include disputes about the validity, enforceability, arbitrability, or scope of the arbitration provision, and the borrower specifically challenged the delegation provision by arguing that there was fraud in the inducement based on an alleged misrepresentation by the lender of the neutrality of the two organizations identified to administer the arbitration proceedings, and the fact that both organizations had stopped administrating arbitration of collections and that borrower justifiably relied on the representation of neutrality, the court had jurisdiction to determine the scope of the arbitration provision.
 Clay v.
 N.M.
 Title Loans, Inc., 2012-NMCA-102, 288 P.3d 888, cert. denied, 2012-NMCERT-009.